Stay.com

 Closed down in 2017

 Half of the travelers had created personal city guides, with friends or by themselves.
 Half of them had offlined a city.
-When traveling, people would use the app on average 11 times daily.
-Our most enthusiastic travelers had visited 30 cities with the help of Stay, and used the app more than 3,000 times.
+When traveling, people would use the app an average of 11 times daily.
+Our most enthusiastic travelers had visited 30 cities with the help of Stay.com and used the app more than 3,000 times.

-A lack of business opportunities forced Stay to close its doors early 2017.
+A lack of business opportunities forced Stay.com to close its doors early 2017.
 The entire team were offered positions at the world's largest travel companies.